 What can I do to be ready for Google’s Algorithm update?

-Google’s Algorithm update to the Core Web Vitals signals are all about ensuring that users have a fast and pleasant experience on any website they visit.
-As a website owner you can look at the following
+Google’s Algorithm update to the Core Web Vitals signals is all about ensuring that users have a fast and pleasant experience on any website they visit.
+As a website owner, you can look at the following

 - Sign up for a search console account and make any changes it recommends.